department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/decision-ready-claims.md

 You can't file your pre-discharge claim through the DRC program if any of the below factors are true for you.

 **None of these can be true.
-You can't file a claim:**
+You can't file a claim if:**
-- Involving one or more of the factors in the lists above, **or**
+- Your claim involves one or more of the exclusions in the lists above, **or**
-- In which the Servicemember has more than 90 days left on active duty, unless there's a pending BDD claim, **or**
+- You have more than 90 days left on active duty (unless you already have a pending BDD claim), **or**
-- In which the Servicemember is currently enrolled in IDES, awaiting discharge while hospitalized in a VA or military treatment facility, or pregnant, **or**
+- You're currently enrolled in IDES, waiting to be discharged from a VA hospital or military treatment facility, or pregnant, **or**
-- Requiring a character of discharge determination, **or**
+- You need a character of discharge determination, **or**
-- For aggravation of a condition that pre-existed service or was noted at the time of entry into service (unless evidence of pre-service baseline severity is provided)
+- You're filing a claim for a condition you had before you entered military service that got worse during your service or was noted when you entered (unless you provide baseline evidence of the severity of the condition before you entered service)

 </div>
 </li>